 Square leads my list as the best point of sale system for small businesses because of the breadth of its offerings.
 With industry-specific POS systems, free options to get you started, top-of-the-line hardware, integrated payments, an online store, and so many tools and plans to support growth — there are no other POS systems that cover as much ground as Square.

-Along with its general POS offering, Square also has industry-specific POS systems for restaurants, retailers, beauty and wellness operations, and service-based industries, ensuring that there is something for everyone.
-But what I like most about Square is that every POS system comes with a free version to help get your idea off the ground, along with more advanced plans to support you as you grow.
+But what I like most about Square is that every POS system — whether it’s the general POS or industry-specific POS software — comes with a free version to help you accept payments right away, along with more advanced plans to support you as you grow.

-However, Square’s software and POS tools are exclusive to Square users, so you won’t be able to use any of its upgrades if you have a different POS provider.
+Note, though, that Square’s software and POS tools are exclusive within the Square ecosystem, so you won’t be able to use any of its upgrades if you have a different POS provider.
 That said, Square is easy to use, has great customer and expert reviews, offers some of the best POS hardware that money can buy, and can support small businesses from the moment they start and as they continue to expand.

 Related: Best free POS systems